AlirezaSabounchi/AlirezaSabounchi.github.io/aboutme.md

 # 👋 Hello, I'm Alireza Sabounchi

-I'm a graduate student at Sharif University of Technology, currently specializing in bioinformatics.
-My academic journey began with a bachelor's in survey engineering; however, my passion for coding, biology, and chemistry inspired me to change course and pursue a field that perfectly blends these interests.
+I'm a graduate student at Sharif University of Technology, currently specializing in [bioinformatics](https://en.wikipedia.org/wiki/Bioinformatics).
+My academic journey began with a bachelor's in [survey engineering](https://en.wikipedia.org/wiki/Surveying); however, my passion for coding, biology, and chemistry inspired me to change course and pursue a field that perfectly blends these interests.

 Below, you'll find an overview of my research and academic pursuits.
-Please feel free to contact me if you have any questions or if you'd like to discuss potential collaboration opportunities!
+Please feel free to contact me if you have any questions or if you'd like to discuss potential collaboration opportunities.

 ## 🔬 Research Interests